tadao050707/devise/README.md

 ![Devise Logo](https://raw.github.com/heartcombo/devise/main/devise.png)

-Devise is a flexible authentication solution for Rails based on Warden.
-It:
+Devise is a flexible authentication solution for Rails based on !!!!!!

 * Is Rack based;
 * Is a complete MVC solution based on Rails